AvaProtocol/ava-sdk-js/README.md

 This will execute all unit and integration tests.
 Make sure all tests pass before submitting a pull request or deploying changes.

-## Version Management

-This project uses [Changesets](https://github.com/changesets/changesets) to manage versions and changelogs.
-To contribute changes:

-1. Make your changes to the codebase.
-2. Run `npm run changeset` to create a new changeset.
-3. Follow the prompts to describe your changes.
-4. Commit the generated changeset file along with your changes.

-To release a new version:

-1. Run `npm run version` to update package versions and changelogs.
-2. Review and commit the changes.
-3. Run `npm run release` to publish the new version to npm.

-For more detailed information on using Changesets, refer to the [Changesets documentation](https://github.com/changesets/changesets/blob/main/docs/intro-to-using-changesets.md).

 ## Release Process

 This repository uses a two-step workflow process for creating new releases: